THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 The LORD calls the Church saints his special possession; Mal.
 3:17.
 He will give

-them new names—and says they are to him a crown of beauty, a royal diadem;
+them new names and he says they are to him a crown of beauty, a royal diadem;

 I will greatly rejoice in the LORD, my whole being shall exult in my God;